Dominic Bruce: Death and legacy

+He is buried (along with his wife Mary Lagan Bruce, and his sixth child, Timothy Patrick Bruce, 1950-2008) in Teddington Cemetery.

-In 2015 his medal group (unique in that he is the only person in British military history to be awarded both the Military Cross and the Air Force Medal) was donated by his family to the Ashcroft Trust for the benefit of the RAF Benevolent Fund and the British Red Cross, the latter having kept him alive in Colditz by the sending of regular food parcels.
+In 2015, his medal group (unique in that he is the only person in British military history to be awarded both the Military Cross and the Air Force Medal) was donated by his family to the Ashcroft Trust for the benefit of the RAF Benevolent Fund and the British Red Cross, the latter having kept him alive in Colditz by the sending of regular food parcels.

 Bruce Drive in Hebburn is named after him.

+On 7 June 2024 (his 109th birthday), 79 years after the end of the Second World War in Europe, with a blue plaque, Hebburn and Tyneside paid homage to the war hero, Dominic Bruce.

 Filmography, sound and literature

 Bruce and many of his comrades in Colditz have featured prominently in books, TV, film and documentaries.
 Bruce has advised on historical books on the subject of Colditz.
 Bruce was one of the numerous veterans of Colditz who advised on Michael Booker's book Collecting Colditz and Its Secrets.
 His expertise on Colditz was also used by Pat Reid, who included Bruce in his monthly committee of six, who advised Reid on his book Colditz: The Full Story.

+Bruce is also the subject of a work of fiction, the children's adventure story "Martha & the Medium Sized Man.

 In his autobiographical book, The Tunnellers of Sandborstal (Robert Hale, 1959), Lieutenant Commander John 'Bosun' Chrisp MBE RN said that "Bruce's adventures in various corners of occupied Europe read like John Buchan (author of The Thirty Nine Steps) at his most melodramatic" and that Bruce "can claim to be the most ingenious and unlucky escaper of the war."

 Eric Foster's autobiography, Life Hangs by a Silken Thread is an eyewitness source for the Swiss Red Cross Commission escape at Spangenberg Castle.